 - Drink more water throughout the day.

 - Eat fruit for dessert instead of cookies.

 - Plan and prepare healthy meals and snacks to increase your chance of success.

 - Keep healthy snacks at work.
 Pack healthy lunches that you make at home.

 - Pay attention to your feelings of hunger.
 Learn the difference between physical hunger and habitual eating or eating as a response to stress or boredom.

 Think about what triggers or prompts may be causing some of your eating habits.

-- Is there something around you that makes you eat when you are not hungry or choose unhealthy snacks often?
+- Is there something around you that makes you eat when you are not hungry or leads you to choose unhealthy snacks?

 - Does the way you feel make you want to eat?

 Look at your journal and circle any regular or repetitive triggers.
 Some of these might be:

-- You see your favorite snack in the pantry or vending machine
+- Seeing your favorite snack in the pantry or vending machine

 - Watching television

-- You feel stressed by something at work or in another area of your life
+- Feeling stressed by something at work or in another area of your life

-- You have no plan for dinner after a long day
+- Having no plan for dinner after a long day

 - Attending events where food is served

-- You stop at fast-food restaurants for breakfast and choose high fat, high calorie foods
+- Stopping at fast-food restaurants and choosing high fat, high calorie foods

-- You need a pick-me-up toward the end of your workday
+- Feeling the need for a pick-me-up toward the end of your workday

 Start by focusing on one or two triggers that occur most often during your week.
 Think about what you can do to avoid those triggers, for example: